scalyr/scalyr-tool/README.md

 Complete argument list:

     scalyr timeseries-query [filter] [--function xxx] --start xxx [options...]
-        Just like numeric-query, but with Scalyr creating a timeseries for you in the background
+        Just like numeric-query if `--no-create-summaries` is specified.
+Otherwise Scalyr will create a timeseries for you in the background.

     scalyr timeseries-query --timeseries <timeseriesid> --start xxx [options...]
         To query a timeseries created using create-timeseries

     --start=xxx
         Specify the beginning of the time range to query.
 Uses the same syntax as the "Start" field in